linode/docs/docs/platform/one-click/deploy-plex-with-one-click-apps/index.md

 ### Plex One-Click App Options

-The following configuration options will create a secure [Limited User](/docs/security/basics/securing-your-server/#add-a-limited-user-account) to run your Plex Media Server.
+The following configuration options create a secure [Limited User](/docs/security/basics/securing-your-server/#add-a-limited-user-account) to run your Plex Media Server.

 {{< note >}}
 -   As a security measure, [root login over SSH](/docs/security/basics/securing-your-server/#ssh-daemon-options) is disabled for this App.
 Use your Limited User credentials to access your Linode via SSH instead.